Skip to content

 2. Install the relevant packages

-Once the client is installed, you should configure it (on all platforms) using the following short set of steps:
+2. Next, configure the client (on all platforms) using the following short set of steps:

 1. Run a basic setup: